georgeiliadis91/gozila/README.md

 # GOZILA

-This is an attempt to create a bootstraped project for use with go templ, with lit components.
+This is an attempt to create a bootstrap project for use with go templ, with lit components.

 ## Motivation